-Faced with this dichotomy of users and our desire to ensure Creately remained accessible to everyone who needed it, we devised a simple Pricing Experiment that would help us better understand Creately’s perceived value to our customers and help us get a data driven answer to the question “How to price your web app ?”.
+Faced with this dichotomy of users and our desire to ensure Creately remained accessible to everyone who needed it, we devised a simple Pricing Experiment.
+This would help us better understand Creately’s perceived value to our customers and help us get a data driven answer to the question “How to price your web app ?”.

 We set up a new Creately Plus plan and decided we would let our customers choose how much they would pay for Creately each month.
 We called it the “Pay What You Want” offer and set about putting the plan into action.

 We set up a simple Upgrade page (see screenshot below) with sample prices of similar diagramming applications, and launched it with a Press Release and a newsletter to all our beta users.
 The experiment would run for 2 weeks and we hoped to get a better sense of our customers and how much each of them valued Creately.

 This also proved to be a bit of a marketing coup.
 I thought we had an interesting story with our PWYW plan, so instead of putting out a Press Release announcing the launch of Creately – we pitched the unique “PWYW” pricing angle.
 This lead to stories on TechCrunch, TheInquirer.com and a host of other blogs.
 We didn’t realize this at the time, but not many people (besides Radiohead) have tried this before.

 The Results from Pay Your Own Price Test